 $310 per month is charged for students to stay until the end of the school day.
 Extended hours beyond the school day is available through the SCPS KidZone Program.

-VPK classrooms are located in every elementary school in the district (except for Hamilton Elementary), the Early Learning Center, and Seminole High School.
+VPK classrooms are located in every elementary school in the district (except for Hamilton Elementary), and the Early Learning Center, located in Sanford.
 Students must reside in Seminole County.
 Transportation is not provided.

 The State of Florida provides for 540 hours of instruction during the school year OR 300 hours of instruction during the summer.

 The VPK Program is aligned to the 2017 Florida Early Learning and Developmental Standards for Four-year-olds.

 VPK registration is completely online.
 See the enrollment section for complete details.
 Individual schools do not register for VPK.

 The staff/student ratio is 11:1 and all classrooms are capped at 20 students.
 VPK classes are staffed with a VPK Facilitator and an assistant who serves as a teaching partner.
 VPK Facilitators hold a Child Development Associate (CDA) credential or higher in Early Childhood Education.

 Several district resource teachers support the program by writing countywide lesson plans and assisting in their implementation in the classrooms.